SUPREME COURT OF INDIA

-COMMISSIONER OF CUSTOMS, AHMEDABAD – Appellant
+COMMISSIONER OF CUSTOMS, AHMEDABAD – APPELLANT

-ESSAR STEEL LTD. – Respondent
+M/S. ESSAR STEEL LTD. – RESPONDENT

 JUDGMENT